 If there’s one website that I’ve seen come across again and again since I’ve taken an interest in personal finance matters, it’s Ebates.
 As Mint is to budgeting apps, Ebates is to cash back sites, as it seems to be the largest of its kind by far, boasting deals from more than 2,500 retailers.
-Naturally I had to find out what all the fuss was about, leading me to sign up for the site just a few months ago.
+Naturally I had to find out what all the fuss was about, leading me to sign up for the site a few months back.

 How Ebates Works